-Class ArenaTrain is an abstract class derived from Arena which has this additional functionality:
+If class Arena has train rights then it has this additional functionality:

-- specifying all parameters for agents (including parameters for training), - training agents (one or multiple times), - · saving agents. - See Sec.
-7 Open Issues for planned extensions to the ArenaTrain functionality.
+- specifying all parameters for agents (including parameters for training),

+- training agents (one or multiple times),

+- · saving agents.
-Examples of non-abstract classes derived from Arena: ArenaTrainTTT, ArenaTrain2048, for starting a specific game.

-They usually have a method
+Examples of non-abstract classes derived from Arena: ArenaTTT, Arena2048, ...
+They usually have a method public static void main(String[] args)

-'''

-public static void main(String[] args)

-'''